quantumlib/Cirq/docs/google/calibration.md

   print('------')
   for qubit_or_pair in latest_calibration[metric_name]:
      # Note that although the value is often singular,
-     # the metric_value is of the type list and can have multiple values
+     # the metric_value is of the type list and can have multiple values.
      metric_value = latest_calibration[metric_name][qubit_or_pair]
      print(f'{qubit_or_pair} = {metric_value}')
 ```

 Calibration metrics will also soon be available from the
 [Google Cloud Platform Console](https://console.cloud.google.com).

 ## Average, Pauli and Incoherent Error

-Several metrics below define average error, pauli error and incoherent error.
+Several metrics below define average error, Pauli error and incoherent error.
 This section explains the difference between each of those metrics.

 The average error is equal to one minus fidelity averaged over all possible